-- Alzheimer’s disease – this is the most common disease causing dementia in the UK.
+- Alzheimer’s disease – the most common cause of dementia in the UK.
 “In Alzheimer’s disease, proteins called plaques build up in the brain, damaging nerve cell connections,” says Dr James Pickett, Head of Research at the Alzheimer’s Society

 - Vascular dementia – the UK’s second-most common cause of dementia, vascular dementia is a result of leaking or blocked blood vessels reducing blood flow to your brain.
 This causes brain cells to die, which can cause major cognitive issues with our memory, thinking and reasoning.

-Another type of dementia is Lewy body disease, which affects around 15% of people with dementia and is caused by a build-up of clumps and proteins in the brain nerve cells known as ‘Lewy bodies’.
+Lewy body disease is another type of dementia, which affects around 15% of people with the disease.
+It’s caused by a build-up of clumps and proteins in the brain nerve cells known as ‘Lewy bodies’.